29 ways to use your social listening tool and top benefits for your brand

 Find out who shares your content

-Knowing who shares your content is great for measuring the impact of your work.
+Knowing who takes interest in your content is great for measuring the impact of your work.
 And the good news is that it is really simple: just paste the link to your article into the Website or web page section of your alert settings.
 The app will display the list of people who’ve shared it.

 Find the best time and channels for your content